Used by 10,000+ organizations worldwide

 Personality Type INFP: The Idealist

 Idealists (INFP) are individuals with a strong personal ethic, who are loyal to the values and people they consider important.
-They strive in their daily lives to find meaning and purpose and enjoy helping others develop and grow.
-INFPs approach the world with openness and flexibility but remain steadfast when it comes to their core values and principles.
-These personalities are often creative and curious, always seeking ways to explore and express their rich inner world.
+They look for meaning and purpose in their daily lives and enjoy helping others grow.
+INFPs are open and flexible, but they stick to their core values and principles.
+They are often creative and curious, always seeking ways to explore and express their rich inner world.

 Personality Type INTJ: The Scholar

 Scholars (INTJ) are independent thinkers, often with an original perspective on matters.
-They are analytically strong and decisive, with a natural ability to turn theory into concrete action plans.
-They enjoy intellectual challenges and perform best in an environment that promotes clarity and efficiency.
-Knowledge and competence are highly valued by INTJs, and they often have a strategic approach to problems, always looking for ways to apply their insights practically.
+They are good at analyzing situations and making decisions.
+They can easily turn ideas into clear action plans.
+They enjoy challenges and work best in environments that are clear and efficient.
+INTJs value knowledge and skill, and they usually approach problems strategically, always looking for practical ways to use their insights.

-INTJs set high standards for themselves and often expect a lot from others.
-They are constantly working to give meaning and fulfillment to their visions, which are often long-term focused.
-Although they are natural leaders, they are also willing to follow others if they have confidence in their capabilities.
-With a strong intuition and confidence in their own reasoning, they can sometimes come across as stubborn or convinced of their own correctness.
-Their tendency for introspection and often reserved demeanor can lead others to find them enigmatic, especially if they do not openly share their thoughts and ideas.
-But beneath this quiet facade lies a deep commitment to their goals and a continuous quest for knowledge and improvement.
+INTJs set high standards for themselves and expect a lot from others.
+They work hard to make their long-term visions meaningful and fulfilling.
+While they are natural leaders, they will follow others when they trust their abilities.
+INTJs have strong intuition and confidence in their reasoning, which can make them seem stubborn or overly certain of their views.
+Their introspective nature and reserved attitude can make them seem mysterious, especially if they keep their thoughts to themselves.
+However, beneath this quiet appearance, they have a strong dedication to their goals and a constant desire for knowledge and self-improvement.

 INTP Personality Type: The Strategist

 The Strategist (INTP) is a thinker who prefers to get lost in the world of ideas and theories.
-Skilled in analyzing complex problems, they excel at recognizing patterns and improving processes.
-They approach issues logically and with originality, and their creativity has often contributed to scientific discoveries.
-These personality types are masters at translating complicated theories into clear, understandable concepts.
+They are skilled at analyzing complex problems and spotting patterns.
+They improve processes with logical thinking and creative ideas, which have led to scientific discoveries.
+These individuals excel at explaining difficult theories in simple, clear terms.

 ESTP Personality Type: The Doer

 The Doer (ESTP) is known for their dynamic and friendly character, often appreciated for their loyalty to friends and peers.
-They are not the type to blindly follow rules, especially if those rules hinder them from getting things done.
-These people are excellent problem-solvers who focus on direct and quick solutions.
-They are very skilled in crisis management and feel at home in energetic and task-oriented environments.
+They do not follow rules just for the sake of it, especially when those rules get in the way of getting things done.
+These people solve problems well and prefer quick and direct solutions.
+They are skilled in managing crises and thrive in energetic, task-focused environments.

-ESTPs have a natural talent for dealing with people and can have a significant influence on their environment.
-They enjoy being in the spotlight and are often seen as the 'doers' within a group, always ready to roll up their sleeves and take the lead in activities.
+ESTPs are good at interacting with people and can strongly influence their surroundings.
+They like being in the spotlight and are often seen as the 'doers' in a group.
+They are always ready to take the lead and get involved in activities.

 ESTJ Personality Type: The Decision-maker

 The Decision-maker (ESTJ) is known for a practical attitude, reliability, and strong organizational skills.
-They have a predilection for concrete facts and clear results.
-These personality types do not blindly trust theories or abstract concepts, unless they can see their practical utility.
-For them, everything must be tangible and useful.
+People who prefer clear facts and results often do not trust theories or abstract ideas unless they see how they are useful.
+They want everything to be practical and tangible.

-These personality types are dedicated and hardworking, and strive to ensure that projects and tasks are carried out efficiently and according to plan.
-They excel in structuring activities and often take the lead in coordinating work and events.
-They set high standards for competence and effectiveness and enjoy it when their efforts quickly bear fruit.
+These personality types are dedicated and hardworking.
+They focus on completing projects and tasks efficiently and as planned.
+They are good at organizing activities and often lead in coordinating work and events.
+They set high standards for skill and effectiveness and feel satisfied when their efforts quickly produce results.

-ESTJs thrive best in structured environments with clear expectations and solid responsibilities.
-They are socially-oriented and find pleasure in interacting with others.
-Parties and group activities, especially within familiar circles such as family, friends, or colleagues, are activities they enjoy and often become the center of attention.
+ESTJs do best in organized environments with clear rules and defined roles.
+They enjoy socializing and take pleasure in being around others.
+They like parties and group activities, especially with familiar people like family, friends, or colleagues, and often become the center of attention.

 ESFP Personality Type: The Performer

 ESFPs, often described as the "Entertainers" or "Performers" of the personality types, are indeed social beings who often are the center of attention and enjoy the stage of everyday life.
-They are spontaneous, energetic, and enthusiastic, and have a natural tendency to lift the mood of those around them.
-Their empathic ability enables them to sense what others need, often before it is explicitly expressed.
+They are full of energy and enthusiasm, and they naturally brighten the mood of people around them.
+They can sense what others need, often before it's spoken.

 ESFJ Personality Type: The Service provider

 The Service provider (ESFJ) is often socially-inclined, focusing on harmony and cooperation.
-They tend to tune in well to the needs of others and are committed to supporting and fulfilling those needs.
-This is reflected in their attention to detail and a strong sense of responsibility, making them reliable and conscientious.
-Loyalty and tradition are values that an ESFJ holds high, and they often have a strong need for a sense of community and belonging.
-Their ability to organize and coordinate makes them effective in roles where they can take care of others while maintaining structures that facilitate smooth operations.
+ESFJs are attentive to the needs of others and are dedicated to meeting those needs.
+They pay attention to detail and take their responsibilities seriously, making them dependable and careful.
+They value loyalty and tradition, and they often seek a sense of community and belonging.
+Their ability to organize and coordinate makes them effective in caring for others while keeping things running smoothly.

-In group settings, ESFJs often create an inclusive atmosphere, making sure everyone feels involved and valued.
-They have a natural talent for organizing social events, and their presence often forms a binding factor in many social circles.
-Their warm and empathic nature makes them excellent in professions where interpersonal interaction is key, such as in education, healthcare, or community work.
+In group settings, ESFJs create a welcoming atmosphere where everyone feels included and valued.
+They are naturally good at organizing social events, and their presence often brings people together in social circles.
+Their warm and caring nature makes them great in jobs that involve working with others, such as in education, healthcare, or community service.

 Personality Type ENFP: The Inspirer